 can only win through your kind efforts.

-There are numerous ways you can TAKE ACTION to ensure that Sandra wins the
+There are numerous ways you can TAKE ACTION to ensure that Sandra wins the upcoming

-election on November 4, 2014.
+election.
 Here is a list of ways you can help right now:

 - Register to Vote